bonfire-engine/bonfire-engine.github.io/v3.0/doc/parallax.md

 # Parallax

-In the Bonfire you can adds two types of parallax in your game: with velocity pre-defined or with velocity based on camera movement.
+In Bonfire, you can add two types of parallax in your game: with velocity pre-defined or with velocity based on camera movement.

 To pre-defined velocity you can use 'loadParallaxComponent'.
 Example: